-“All those who cannot be so purified must be destroyed, for our purpose is pure and oneness is the very nature of purity.
+“All distractions, trifles and trinkets, must be destroyed; all those who will not obey Morr’s command must be driven away, for our purpose is pure and oneness is the very nature of purity.
 One god, one people, fearlessly striking the foe as one.
 We must weed out the unworthy not merely to save their souls, but foremost to prepare Tilea for war, by ensuring that only the pure, the tried and tested, remain, and that Morr’s army is a perfectly honed blade.
-Who can doubt that our deadly justice is in fact a medicine, ordained by both mercy and necessity, for the good of all, be they sinners in peril or the blessed of Morr, be they living or dead?
+Who can doubt that our deadly justice is in fact a medicine, an act of both mercy and necessity, for the good of all, be they sinners in peril or the blessed of Morr, be they living or dead?
 How else can we become the limbs of Morr, by which he can smite his enemies?

 “Rank and nobility, offices and preferments, are of no consequence to Morr.
 Anyone and everyone, no matter their title, must accept the truth, and gold buys nothing from Morr the Supreme.
-Straying souls must be punished, that they might be purified, and if they cannot correct themselves, then they must yield to Dedicati’s attentions.
+Straying souls must be punished, that they might be purified, and if they cannot correct themselves, then they must yield to Morr’s justice.
 The irredeemably wicked and sinfully weak among us taint Tilea, nor are they welcome in Morr’s heavenly garden, so they must burned, just as the undead are burned, for neither are welcome in the afterlife.
-Purity – regardless of wealth, power and office – is all that matters.
+True faith – regardless of wealth, power and office – is all that matters.
 It is all that will save Tilea from the approaching evil.

-“And I say to you, if you yourself, or anyone else you know, covets the glitter of gold, the gleam of gems and the fangles and baubles of material prosperity, then rid yourself and others of such distractions.
+“And I say to you, if you yourself, or anyone else you know, covets the glitter of gold, the gleam of gems and the fangles and baubles of material prosperity, then rid yourself and others of such distractions, immediately.